suncoast-devs/handbook/lessons/career-looking/interviews.md

 <details>
   <summary>Don't</summary>
   <ul>
-    <li>Play hard-ball or be evasive with your pay
+    <li>Play hardball or be evasive with your pay
       <ul>
         <li>You don't have to give an exact salary, but have a range that you can accept and keep your number in the middle.</li>
-        <li>Understand not all companies are able to negotiate salaries for every position.</li>
+        <li>Understand not all companies can negotiate salaries for every position.</li>
         <li>Be ready for a company to walk away if you come off stubborn or unwilling to work with them.</li>
       </ul>
     </li>
     <li>Take it personally
       <ul>
         <li>There's nothing worse than a job candidate who tries to justify a salary negotiation due to their personal situation.</li>
-        <li>Companies must keep it about the industry standards, the responsibility level and your qualifications.</li>
+        <li>Companies must keep it about the industry standards, the responsibility level, and qualifications.</li>
       </ul>
     </li>
     <li>Beg for a second chance
       <ul>
-        <li>Accept the rejection graciously, they said no for this position, but if you made a good impression there could be an opportunity if you apply again in the future.</li>
+        <li>Accept the rejection graciously, they said no to this position, but if you made a good impression, there could be an opportunity if you apply again in the future.</li>
       </ul>
     </li>
   </ul>